Thesis Coordinator: Jean LaTerz, Ed.D., L.I.C.S.W.

 - Theoretical projects: The student is expected to have completed a substantive draft of the third chapter (usually the second theory chapter).
 However, some research advisors may require the introduction of the methodology chapter in addition to the phenomenon chapter.

-- In addition to the approved substantive chapters, an initial draft of the remaining chapters must be submitted on or before the mid-May deadline.
+- In addition to the approved substantive chapters, a substantive draft of the remaining chapters must be submitted on or before the mid-May deadline.
 Advisors of students who have not met the mid-May deadline may recommend that they enter post-residency status.
 No summer advising will be offered to post-residency students.

 - Work in the thesis during the first summer term should focus on fine-tuning the chapters, minor editorial revisions and formatting.